Keycloak

 cert: /etc/ror/integration/certs/dag.crt # from KC realm keys tab <-- It can be also provided a string value

-Our Elasticsearch needs to be available on HTTPS (more detailed info in our documentation), so we modify the elasticsearch.yml
+Our Elasticsearch needs to be available on HTTPS (more detailed info in our [documentation](/elasticsearch.md#encryption)).
+Configure SSL according to this guide.

 readonlyrest: